Digging deeperPlant Library

 An extremely narrow, rigid tall evergreen shrub, with soft blue-green needle-like foliage all season long; use with caution, can be rather abrupt in the landscape, makes a curious, almost formal tall evergreen hedge when planted in a row

-Skyrocket Juniper has attractive powder blue foliage.
-The scale-like leaves are highly ornamental and remain powder blue throughout the winter.
+Skyrocket Juniper is a dwarf conifer which is primarily valued in the landscape for its rigidly columnar form.
+It has attractive powder blue evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain powder blue throughout the winter.
 It produces silvery blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Skyrocket Juniper is a multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.